juangduque/NBAPlayersFilter/README.md

 # NBA Players height app

+This app was develop with create react app and uses redux to handle the global state.

 You can see a list of players filtered by height.
 The user enters the height in inches, the heights are between 68 and 90 inches.

 ## Live demo